eeditiones/workshop/README.md

 The basic steps are described in the [TEI Publisher documentation](https://teipublisher.com/exist/apps/tei-publisher/doc/documentation.xml?id=installation).
 Install the TEI Publisher 6.

-The release candidate is not available on eXist's public package  repository yet, so you would need to download it manually:

 *NB If you installed an older version of TEI Publisher before, check if you are offered updates for `tei-publisher-lib`.
 You need version 2.8.7 of this package.*

 #### 2. Use a docker image